Purdue-CS193/homework-0-DMP333/index.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight (not heavy weight) and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block